The Games Radar

 Gears of Review

-The early take from the vault.
-The moment the series starts living in your hands, then in your head.
+An early dispatch from the vault.
+The exact moment the franchise stops being a game and starts living rent-free in your head.
+Heavy armor, heavy consequences.

 JJ Thinks About Gears of War